 - Avoid snacking between meals.

-- Avoid all soft drinks (even diet ones), processed fruit juices, and limit your alcohol consumption to a maximum of two glasses of wine per week.
+- Avoid all soft drinks (even diet ones), and processed fruit juices, and limit your alcohol consumption to a maximum of two glasses of wine per week.

 - If you’re craving sugar just bake cookies or a chocolate cake.
 That way, you can control the amount of fat and sugar you add to your preparation as well as the quality of ingredients by choosing dark chocolate with at least 70% cacao.

 - Avoid processed bread (like this one which contains added sugar).
 Instead, go to your local bakery or bake your own bread (with just wheat, olive oil, water, and baker’s yeast).